 Because, after all, that’s what Useberry is; a tool that allows arguing your designs based on actual user feedback, by keeping at hand valuable insights such as heatmaps, video recordings, user flows, time bars, and answers to your follow-up questions.

 The plugin generates Heatmaps that are graphically represented right on the design so that you can promptly get feedback and swiftly optimize your product by adjusting colors, typography, and other elements based on the project’s style guides.

 The plugin creates a graphical representation of the testers’ journey while they’re interacting with the prototype.

 View Heatmaps on User Flow.

-Optionally enables all Heatmaps collected on each screen right on the User Flow, so that all feedback is collected in one place for further analysis.
+Optionally, the plugin enables all Heatmaps collected on each screen right on the User Flow, so that all feedback is collected in one place for further analysis.